 The big picture of your network — aka your car's top speed — is a good starting point and a good backdrop.
 But you also have to understand the finer details of your network speed, latency, delay, and utilization.

-It’s only a matter of time before 802.11ax, the newest WiFi standard, becomes mainstream.
+It's only a matter of time before 802.11ax, the newest WiFi standard, becomes mainstream.
 It promises better speed, coverage, and the ability to accommodate more and smarter devices.
 Only the newest hardware and few devices will be able to accommodate this new WiFi 6.
-So, if you want to make the jump to new standard, keep these five errors in mind when the time comes.
+So, if you want to make the jump to new standard, keep these five Kills in mind when the time comes.